Nachtrotechnik/prestudy/progress/week1_progress.md

 4. **Learning Process:** What was the most challenging part of implementing node insertion, and how did you overcome it?
 5. **Validation System:** How does the abstract validation pattern make the code more extensible and maintainable?
 6. **Error Handling:** What are the advantages of returning ValidationResult objects instead of throwing exceptions?
+7. **Cycle Detection:** How did understanding Floyd's algorithm help you grasp the concept of two-pointer techniques?
+8. **Algorithm Comparison:** What are the trade-offs between Floyd's algorithm and the hash set approach for cycle detection?

 ---